ait-tr/cohort34.2/basic_programming/lesson_20/homework.md

 ## Task 1

 Look around you.
 Write three classes that describe some entities around you.
-Don't forget to use abstraction.

 For example, describe the student, the desk, the keyboard, etc.